KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Irradiance Coefficients

-This extension may use spherical harmonic coefficients to define irradiance as a contribution for diffuse lighting.
+This extension may use spherical harmonic coefficients to define irradiance as a contribution for diffuse (lambertian) lighting.
 Coefficients are calculated for the first 3 SH bands (l=2) and take the form of a 9x3 array.

 If irradiance coefficients are supplied the specular radiance cubemaps shall not be used as a contribution to diffuse lighting calculations, instead the irradiance coefficients shall be used.